xLovell/052223-Phase3-Code-Challenge-Retake/README.md

   - Returns the movie that is being reviewed.
   - Movies must be `Movie` instances.
   - `raise Exception` if validation fails.
-- _Stretch goal: only the most recent review should persist for each viewer._

 #### Viewer